isomerpages/singapore-customs-old/_importing-goods-more/01c8-importing-by-post-or-courier-service.md

 Goods (e.g. new or used articles, online purchases, gifts) imported by post or courier services are subject to payment of [Goods and Services Tax (GST)](/businesses/valuation-duties-taxes-fees/goods-and-services-tax-gst)  and/or  [duty](/businesses/valuation-duties-taxes-and-fees/duties-and-dutiable-goods).

 GST relief is granted on goods imported by post or air, excluding intoxicating liquors and tobacco, with a total  [Cost, Insurance and Freight (CIF) value](/businesses/valuation-duties-taxes-fees/establishing-customs-value-for-imports) not exceeding S$400.
-Please note that GST relief is not granted for goods imported by other transport modes e.g. sea freight and land unless specified  [here](/businesses/importing-goods/overview).
+Please note that GST relief is not granted for goods imported by other transport modes e.g. sea freight and land unless specified (see [Quick Guide for Importers / How to Import Your Goods?](/businesses/importing-goods/overview)).

 ## Things to Note for International Parcels Delivered by Post or Courier Service